Steinway Price Winner Concert comes to the UAE

 It’s tough to follow a legend into the fray, but pianist Fabian Muller would know all about that.
 He was born and brought up in Bonn, Germany, a few meters from Beethoven’s birthplace.
 He’s also made his name as someone who can masterfully play the maestro’s music.

-It comes naturally, says Muller, who will be performing in first Steinway Price Winner Concert in the UAE.
+It comes naturally, he says in an interview with Gulf News tabloid!.
 “I grew up with his music and his tradition all around me and I cannot remember a time without being in contact with this special composer.
 But also I felt very close to this music when I became an adult because I can identify so much with his strong wish for a better world and for freedom and peace for every human being,” he says.

 Muller is an avid supporter of melody for young people.
 He is the pianist of the Ruhr Piano Festival’s project.
 He works with more than 300 children.
 When asked why song is important for young-ones, he explains: “Music develops the brain, the body and the heart, all at once.
 It is one of the most important things, it is so enjoyable and you learn a lot about yourself and the people around you.
 It is a part of being human to express yourself with music since the first steps of mankind.”